w3c/wai-website/pages/design-develop/media-guide/av-content.fr.md

 title_image: /content-images/media-guide/av-content.svg
 nav_title: "Contenu audio et contenu vidéo"
 lang: fr   # Change "en" to the translated-language shortcode
+last_updated: 2024-09-17  # Keep the date of the English version

+translation:
-last_updated: 2024-09-17  # Put the date of this translation YYYY-MM-DD (with month in the middle)
+  last_updated: 2024-09-17  # Put the date of the translation YYYY-MM-DD (with month in the middle)

 translators:
 - name: Sofia Ahmed